goldstack/goldstack/workspaces/templates/packages/dynamodb/README.md

 ### 1. Project Setup

 Before using this template, you need to configure the project.
 For this, please see the [Getting Started Guide](https://docs.goldstack.party/docs/goldstack/getting-started) on the Goldstack documentation.

+For local testing, this module uses [DynamoDBLocal](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).

+Since DynamoDBLocal is run using Java, we recommend to [install Java](https://www.java.com/download/ie_manual.jsp) to perform local testing.

+You can confirm that Java is configured correctly by running:

+    $ java -version
+    java version "11.0.3" 2019-04-16 LTS
+    Java(TM) SE Runtime Environment 18.9 (build 11.0.3+12-LTS)
+    Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.3+12-LTS, mixed mode)

+Local testing also supports a fallback using Docker when Java is not installed, but this is currently [not recommended](https://github.com/goldstack/goldstack/pull/309) to be used.

 ### 2. Setup Infrastructure